uppusaikiran/uppusaikiran.github.com/_posts/2025-04-19-Capture-the-Flag-CheatSheet.markdown

 ### 🧷 Recover Files from Deleted File Systems (Remote Forensics)

-Use this method to **image and extract deleted file systems** remotely—commonly required in forensic or IR-based CTFs.
+Use this method to **image and extract deleted file systems** remotely, commonly required in forensic or IR-based CTFs.

 ---